henrietta-k/adapt-learning-wiki/Setting-up-your-development-environment.md

 To install the components, run the following two commands - which can be done via Terminal on OS X or on Windows via whatever command line utility was installed when you installed Git e.g. Git Bash or PoshGit.

-OS X users - you will need to either prefix the commands with 'sudo' - or first give yourself elevated permissions on the /usr/local directory as documented [here](http://foohack.com/2010/08/intro-to-npm/#what_no_sudo)
+> Mac users - you will need to either prefix the commands with 'sudo' - or first give yourself elevated permissions on the /usr/local directory as documented [here](http://foohack.com/2010/08/intro-to-npm/#what_no_sudo)

 ```bash
 npm install adapt-cli -g